wangmengHB/gl-image/readme.md

+This repo is transfer to [utilities-library](https://github.com/wangmengHB/utilities-library) for easily management, which is a multiple npm packages repo managed by lerna.
+The npm package will still be maintained continously.

+This repo will be deleted in one month later!!!.

 # gl-image
 gl-image is a util library based on webgl for image filter functions.
 This project is inspired by [@evanw](https://github.com/evanw/glfx.js).